-- Respond to the ideological challenge of terrorism and aspects of extremism, and the threat we face from those who promote these
+- Respond to the ideological challenge of terrorism and aspects of extremism, and the threat we face from those who promote these views

-drawn into terrorism and ensure they are given appropriate advice and support
+- Provide practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support

 - Work with a wide range of sectors where there are risks of radicalisation which needs to be addressed, including education, criminal justice, faith, charities, the internet and health

 A system of threat level has been created which represents the likelihood of an attack in the near future.
 The five levels are: